Kaccana-Bhikkhu/qs-archive/documentation/aboutSources/08_Status.md

 - Redesigned home page including daily featured excerpts.
 - Floating search bar available on all pages; press '/' to bring up the search bar anywhere on the page.
 - Improved support for devices with small screens.
+### July 2025 release:
+ - Auto complete menu drops down from the floating search bar.
+ - Illustrate many pages with icons.
+ - More material added to the [2016 Winter Retreat](event:WR2016).